 - 1. Continue Leadership lessons at every county, area and state level. - 2.
-Provide wider selections of leadership "mini courses" at the state meeting and make them open to all members, including elected officers.
+Provide wider selections of leadership "mini courses" at the state meeting and make them open to all members, including elected officers. - 3.
+Use parliamentary procedure during meetings.

 - 1. Encourage all members to participate in Leadership Development training and lessons. - 2.
-Incorporate leadership training into area and county annual meetings. - 3.
-Attend leadership seminars when available. - 4.
-Encourage all members to participate in all projects.
+Use the theme-based materials provided by KEHA at county and area leadership events. - 3.
+Incorporate leadership training into area and county annual meetings. - 4.
+Attend leadership seminars when available. - 5.
+Host a leadership book club. - 6.
+Encourage areas to have participants in the Leadership Academy.